GreenComfyTea/OBS-Stats-on-Stream/README.md

 5. You are ready to go!

 # TODO
-* Add bitrate.
-* Add framerate.
-* Add feature to print the data in chat triggered by a command !obsstats.
+* Print the data in chat triggered by a command !obsstats. ---> is it even possible?

 # Contribution